TedTimbrell/TedTimbrell.github.io/_posts/2024-09-02-can-mnist-resnet-read-my-handwriting.md

 <p></p>
 On the left, you can see a sample batch from my dataset, and the batch on the right is from the actual MNIST dataset.

 So for one, I'm flipping the background and foreground colors.
-So let's broadcast and 1 by the array.
+So let's broadcast and subtract 1 by the array.

 {% highlight python %}
 def convert_for_numpy(image):